KellenTn/equalearn.ai/replit.md

 # Overview

-Solvely Lite is an offline math problem solver application built with Flask and modern web technologies.
+Solvely Lite is a completely offline math problem solver application built with Flask and modern web technologies.
 The application provides two primary input methods: direct text input and image upload with OCR (Optical Character Recognition) capabilities.
-It processes mathematical problems and returns formatted solutions using LaTeX rendering via KaTeX.
-The system features optional integration with local Ollama + Gemma models for real math problem solving, with intelligent fallback to simulation when Ollama is unavailable.
-The system is designed to run completely offline without requiring external API calls or user authentication.
+It processes mathematical problems using a mandatory local Ollama + Gemma 3n model installation and returns formatted solutions using LaTeX rendering via KaTeX.
+The system requires a local Ollama instance running with Gemma 3n model and operates entirely without network connectivity.
+No fallback mechanisms are provided - the system only functions with proper local AI setup.

 # User Preferences